ucsc/site-freespeech/_src/getsupport.md

 [**Dean of Students**](https://deanofstudents.ucsc.edu/)

-The Dean of Students Office provides a myriad of services, programs and experiences for undergraduate and graduate students.
+The Dean of Students Office provides myriad services, programs and experiences for undergraduate and graduate students.
 With a focus on students, we strive to complement your academic experience with programs that promote wellness, identity development, cultural fluency, leadership development, academic success, and volunteerism.

 ---